-More Holiday Horse Pics with Mike and Kathy
+Holiday Horse Pics with TeamTrox

-Back to Sunday's shoot!
-We were very excited to get Deanna's message asking if she could hire Mike to take holiday pictures of her and Gaston!
-I've been working with Gaston and Deanna so I knew he had the basics to get great pictures....he has GREAT MANNERS and is a doll to deal with!
+Back in 2014 we were very excited to get a message from Deanna DeMark asking if she could book Mike to take holiday pictures of her and her gelding Gaston!
+I had been working with Gaston and Deanna so I knew this horse had what it took to get great pictures.
+The basics am I talking about...Gaston has GREAT MANNERS, knows what the word "whoa" means and is a doll to deal with!

-Bright and early (well, early by "Kathy" standard time...actual time 10:00 am ish) we're loading up to head out.
-Tip for the day!
-The Stuff!
-Loaded into our trusty Juke...camera (Canon 1DMKIIn 70-200mmf2.8, 2 Strobe heads, 1 550 flash head, 3 pocket wizard remote triggers, stands, extra batteries, umbrella (in case of rain), 1 60 inch 5 in 1 reflector, lots of coats and scarves, Horse Wardrobe selection along with extra ribbons and "stuff"!
-As you can see it was a moderately bright and overcast day...actually, easy to deal with as long as it doesn't start raining.
-Yes, on Sunday we had the possibility of either rain or snow...if we had to have one, we wanted snow...NOT RAIN!
+Bright and early (well, early by "Kathy" standard time...actual time 10:00 am) we loaded up our trusty Juke....camera (Canon 1DMKIIn, 70-200mmf2.8 lens, 2 Strobe heads, 1 550 flash head, 3 pocket wizard remote triggers, stands, extra batteries, umbrella (in case of rain), 1 60 inch 5-in-1 reflector, lots of coats and scarves, Horse Wardrobe selection along with extra ribbons and "stuff"!
+As it turned out it was a moderately bright and overcast day.
+Actually fairly easy conditions to deal with as long as it didn't start raining.
+Yes, on December 14th we had the possibility of either rain or snow and if we had to have one or the other, we wanted snow...NOT RAIN!

-Since, we wanted "pretty snow" vs "dirty snow", Mike is telling Deanna how far to go "down field" before coming back up to where he wants to take the shot.
+Since we wanted "pretty snow" vs "dirty snow", Mike is telling Deanna how far to go "down field" before coming back up to where he wants to take the shot.